jongiddy/typle/README.md

     T: Tuple,
     T::Types: Copy,
 {
-    fn tail(&self) -> MyStruct<typle_for!(i in 1.. => T<{i}>)> {
+    // Return a MyStruct containing all components except the first fn tail(&self) -> MyStruct<typle_for!(i in 1.. => T<{i}>)> {
         typle_for!(i in 1.. => self.t[[i]]).into()
     }

-    fn multiply<M>(
+    // Multiply the components of two tuples fn multiply<M>(
         &self, multipliers: M
     ) -> typle_for!(i in .. => <T<{i}> as Mul<M<{i}>>>::Output)